 - Always check what is included in the fee, particularly report detail, photographs, and code references.

-- A single defect caught during a stage inspection can pay for the entire inspection program many times over.
+- A single defect caught during a stage inspection can pay for the entire inspection programme many times over.

 Frequently Asked Questions